 The clinical trials for the Pfizer vaccine for 5-11 year olds did not have any reports of these rare side effects: myocarditis (inflammation of the heart muscle), pericarditis (inflammation of the lining outside the heart), or anaphylaxis (an allergic reaction).

-The Pfizer vaccine that children age 5-11 will receive is a smaller dose than what is given to people age 12 and up to meet the unique needs of younger children.
-The current Pfizer vaccine for 12 and up cannot be used for children age 5-11 years.
+The Pfizer vaccine that children age 5-11 receive is a smaller dose to meet the unique needs of younger children.

 If you have questions about vaccines, your pediatrician or family physician can be an excellent source of information.

-Check to make sure the vaccination location you are going to have the vaccine available that your child needs.
-The Pfizer vaccine for 5-11 year olds is a smaller dose than the Pfizer vaccine for 12-17 year olds, so it is packaged in separate vials.
+Check to make sure the vaccination location you are going to has the vaccine available that your child needs.
+The Pfizer vaccine for 5-11 year olds is a smaller dose for this age group, so it is packaged in separate vials.